-Aging, the one thing you cannot really stop, happens to all of us over time.
-Our body becomes weaker, but it’s not solely just loss.
-We still get to become wiser and more experienced, well some do.
+Aging, the one thing you cannot really stop, happens to the meek and to the mighty.
+Our body becomes weaker, but it’s not all about loss.
+We get wiser and gain experience.
+Well, some do.

 Worsening mobility is often an early and visible result of getting on in years and the lack of coordination is another frustrating element that is often overlooked until you’re trying to do simple things (in your brain) that were accomplished in no time at all in those younger days.

 Sensory information is sent to your brain from the other three systems, where it is collated, and processed and eventually provides another part of your brain with a sense of the body’s position and posture in relation to the surroundings.